 WORSHIP IN SPIRIT AND TRUTH

 Christ is the center of worship in the New Testament, not a meeting place or a building.
 The Holy Spirit, sent to us by Jesus after He ascended, guides, and counsels us in our worship.
 1 Corinthians 3: 16, “Don’t you know that you yourselves are God’s temple and that God’s Spirit lives in you?”
-True worship is an act of expression that comes from the heart and guided by the Holy Spirit.
+True worship is an act of expression that comes from the heart and is guided by the Holy Spirit.
 It is not an external, ritual experience.
 To connect with God, you need to purify yourself from the lust of the flesh.
 God is spirit and wants us to worship Him in spirit and truth.
 We need to pray, to communicate with Him, and recognize our dependence on Him in every matter of our lives.
-He does not need us to worship Him religiously – but to worship Him lovingly.
+He does not require us to worship Him religiously – but to worship Him lovingly.

 We need sanctification and daily meditation of the Bible – the inspired word of God.
-Sanctification or external cleansing processes such as washing of hands, feet and clothing is no longer a rule as in the Old Testament.
+Purification or external cleansing processes such as the washing of hands, feet, and clothing is no longer a rule as in the Old Testament.
 Through Jesus Christ, sanctification is an inner cleansing of the spirit man.

 When we speak God’s word, we worship Him by telling others about the truth, which is the Word of God.
 Sanctification, through the word of God, cleanses the mind and the spirit man.
 Study the Bible to gain revelation and a deep understanding of who God is – John 7: 15-16.

-John 1: 14 – “The Word became flesh and dwelt among us, and we saw His glory, the glory as the only Son of the Father, full of grace and truth.”
+John 1: 14 – “The Word became flesh and dwelt among us, and we saw His glory, the glory as of the only Son of the Father, full of grace and truth.”